27 Apr Does Frequent Mowing Thicken Grass? What You Need to Know

 This will protect the grassroots and encourages deeper growth of the roots.
 As the temperature starts to cool down, little by little, start lowering the blades of the mower to average mowing heights.
 In the fall, your grass will stop growing, so that’s when you should refrain from mowing your lawn at all.

 If your lawn has new sod or is a new lawn that has just been seeded, the rules change.
-If your lawn has just been newly seeded by an Architect Company in Broken Arrow, you want to wait around two months before you start any kind of mowing routine.
+If your lawn has just been newly seeded, you want to wait around two months before you start any kind of mowing routine.
 The goal is for all of the seed to sprout and grow to one and one-half times its normal height.

 For new sod, it’s a good idea to refrain from any mowing for about two weeks.